-- Credit Risk-As of June 30, 2020, the District was not exposed to credit risk because the swap had a negative fair value.
+- wap had a negative fair value.
 However, should interest rates change and the fair value of the swap becomes positive, the District would be exposed to credit risk in the amount of the swap's fair value.
-The swap counterparty was rated Aa2 by Moody's and A+ by Standard & Poor's, and AA- by Fitch Ratings as of June 30, 2020.
-To mitigate the potential credit risk, if the counterparty's credit quality falls below Baa3 (Moody's) and BBB-(S&P), the value of the swap may be fully collateralized by the counterparty or by several other means specified in the International Swap Dealers Association (ISDA) Master Agreement and Counterparty Schedule. - Interest Rate/Basis Risk-As noted above, the swap exposes the District to basis risk should the relationship between SIFMA and the bonds' variable rate coupns determined by the remarketing agent, changing the synthetic rate on the bonds.
-The effect of this difference in basis is indicated by the difference between the intended synthetic rate of 3.2910% and the actual synthetic rate for the period ending June 30, 2020 of 3.2610%.
-As of June 30, 2020, the rate on the District's bonds was 0.10% whereas 100% of SIFMA was 0.13%.
-If a change occurs that results in the rates' moving in a direction unfavorable to the District, the expected cost savings may not be realized. - Termination Risk-The interest rate exchange contract uses the ISDA Master Agreement, which includes standard termination events, such as failure to pay and bankruptcy.
+The swap counterparty was rated Aa2 by Moody's and A+ by Standard & Poor's, and AA by Fitch Ratings as of June 30, 2021.
+To mitigate the potential credit risk, if the counterparty's credit quality falls below Baa3 (Moody's) and BBB-(S&P), the value of the swap may be fully collateralized by the counterparty or by several other means specified in the International Swap Dealers Association (ISDA) Master Agreement and Counterparty Schedule. - " Interest Rate/Basis Risk-As noted above, the swap exposes the District to basis risk should the relationship between SIFMA and the bonds' variable rate coupns determined by the remarketing agent, changing the synthetic rate on the bonds.

+The effect of this difference in basis is indicated by the difference between the intended synthetic rate of 3.2910% and the actual synthetic rate for the period ending June 30, 2021 of 3.2710%.
+As of June 30, 2021, the rate on the District's bonds was 0.02% whereas 100% of SIFMA was 0.04%.
+If a change occurs that results in the rates' moving in a direction unfavorable to the District, the expected cost savings may not be realized.

+- Termination Risk-The interest rate exchange contract uses the ISDA Master Agreement, which includes standard termination events, such as failure to pay and bankruptcy.
 The ISDA Schedule to the Master Agreement includes an "additional termination event."
 That is, the swap may be terminated by the District if the counterparty's credit quality rating falls below Baa3 (Moody's) and BBB-(S&P).
 The District or the counterparty may terminate the swap if the other party fails to perform under the terms of the contract.
 If the swap was terminated, the variable-rate bonds would no longer carry a synthetic interest rate.
-In addition, if at the time of termination the swap has a negative fair value, the District would be liable to the counterparty for a payment equal to the swap's fair value.

-Market Access Risk/Rollover Risk-The District's interest rate exchange contract is for the term (maturity) of the bonds and, therefore, there is no market-access risk or rollover risk.
+In addition, if at the time of termination the swap has a negative fair value, the District would be liable to the counterparty for a payment equal to the swap's fair value. - " Market Access Risk/Rollover Risk-The District's interest rate exchange contract is for the term (maturity) of the bonds and, therefore, there is no market-access risk or rollover risk.

-Note 3-Long-Term Obligations

-A. Long-Term Debt
+Note 3-Long-Term Obligations A. Long-Term Debt